-Stage Whispers: Douglas Wilmer, The Memoirs (standard edition)
+Stage Whispers: Douglas Wilmer, The Memoirs (Classic Edition Book)

 Douglas Wilmer was one of the finest character actors the British theatre has ever produced.